csswizardry/csswizardry.github.com/_posts/2017-02-12-base64-encoding-and-performance.md

 Base64 also affects our ability to have more sophisticated caching strategies: by coupling our fonts, images, and styles together, they’re all governed by the same rule.
-This means that if we change just one hex value in our CSS somewhere—a change that might represent up to six bytes of new data—we have to redownload hundreds of kilobytes of styles, images, and fonts.
+This means that if we change just one hex value in our CSS somewhere — a change that might represent up to six bytes of new data — we have to redownload hundreds of kilobytes of styles, images, and fonts.

 In fact, fonts are a really bad offender here: fonts are very, very unlikely to